What She Carried: A VR Archive of Memory and Migration

 An immersive, research-led VR experience exploring generational trauma, identity, and memory through the objects carried during the 1947 Partition of British India.

-Partition is often remembered in statistics — millions displaced, thousands killed — but rarely in the small, intimate details that shape generational memory.
-What She Carried reframes this history through personal narratives and symbolic objects passed down through families affected by the 1947 Partition of British India.
+Partition is often remembered through statistics — millions displaced, thousands killed — but rarely in the small, intimate details that shape generational memory.
+What She Carried reframes this history by focusing on personal narratives and symbolic objects passed down through families affected by the 1947 Partition of British India.
 Developed as my thesis project, the experience uses immersive storytelling to explore how trauma is carried, remembered, and transformed across generations.
-It seeks not to reconstruct history, but to hold space for its emotional residues.
+Its goal is not to reconstruct history, but to hold space for its emotional residues.

-• Create an immersive, affective environment grounded in real narratives
+• Create an immersive and emotionally resonant environment rooted in real narratives.

-• Use VR to honor silence, fragmentation, and subjective memory
+• Use virtual reality to honor silence, fragmentation, and the subjective nature of memory.

-• Challenge archival and nationalist narratives of Partition through lived experience
+• Challenge archival and nationalist narratives of Partition by focusing on lived experiences.

 Phase 1: Participatory Research & Oral Histories

-I began by conducting long-form interviews with families across Pakistan, India, and Bangladesh, focusing on personal stories tied to everyday objects — things like keys, shawls, photographs, and diaries.
-These items became emotional anchors, portals into generational memory.
-Rather than frame participants as "subjects," I invited them to co-shape how their stories would be represented — centering consent, care, and agency throughout the research process.
-The goal wasn’t historical reconstruction, but speculative remembrance: a layered, intimate archive of what was held onto and what was lost.
+The project began with in-depth interviews conducted with families across Pakistan, India, and Bangladesh.
+These conversations focused on personal stories tied to everyday objects such as keys, shawls, photographs, and diaries.
+These items became emotional touchpoints and gateways into generational memory.
+Instead of viewing participants as subjects, I engaged them as collaborators, involving them in shaping how their stories would be shared.
+This approach emphasized consent, care, and agency throughout the research process.
+The goal was not to reconstruct history, but to build a layered, intimate archive that reflects both what has been held onto and what has been lost.

 Phase 2: 3D Scene Design & Spatial Storytelling

-Using Unity and photogrammetry, I designed surreal yet grounded environments that held these personal artifacts in suspended, symbolic space.
-Users move slowly through these rooms — each anchored in a different story — with time dilated to evoke pause, presence, and reflection.
-Photoreal textures were combined with minimalist forms to avoid overwhelming users, allowing the emotional weight of the objects to lead.
-This was not a puzzle or a reenactment, but an invitation to witness and feel.
+Using Unity and photogrammetry, I designed environments that feel both surreal and grounded, where these personal artifacts float in symbolic space.
+Users move slowly through rooms that each tell a unique story, encouraging moments of pause, presence, and reflection.
+To keep the experience focused, photorealistic textures were combined with minimalist design elements, allowing the emotional weight of the objects to remain central.
+This is not a puzzle or reenactment, but an invitation to witness and feel.

 Phase 3: Sound, Embodiment & Trauma-Informed Design

-To create an embodied sense of presence, I layered spatial audio with ambient soundscapes and direct excerpts from interviews — each voice telling not just what was remembered, but how.
-Sound became the connective tissue between physical space and emotional resonance.
-Drawing from trauma-informed design principles, the experience avoids graphic reenactments.
-Instead, it centers fragmentation, silence, and absence — acknowledging that some stories are incomplete, and some wounds resist narration.
-This approach fostered reflection without retraumatization, allowing users to experience memory without spectacle.
+To enhance the sense of presence, I layered spatial audio with ambient soundscapes and carefully chosen excerpts from the interviews.
+Each voice shares not only what is remembered but also how it is remembered.
+Sound serves as a bridge between physical space and emotional depth.
+Guided by trauma-informed design principles, the experience avoids graphic reenactments.
+Instead, it embraces fragmentation, silence, and absence, recognizing that some stories remain incomplete and some wounds resist narration.
+This thoughtful approach encourages reflection without retraumatization, allowing users to engage with memory in a respectful and meaningful way.

-What She Carried is both a digital memorial and a speculative archive — one that honors the small, emotional truths often left out of official histories.
-It demonstrates the power of participatory design, not just to tell stories, but to build spaces where collective memory can be held with care.
-For me, it was a lesson in designing with empathy, cultural sensitivity, and deep intentionality — creating technology not to dazzle, but to remember.
+What She Carried serves as both a digital memorial and a speculative archive, honoring the small, emotional truths that are often missing from official histories.
+It highlights the power of participatory design—not just to share stories, but to create spaces where collective memory is held with care.
+For me, this project was a meaningful lesson in designing with empathy, cultural sensitivity, and deep intention.
+It’s about creating technology that doesn’t aim to impress but to remember.